ETay203/GettingData_Project/README.md

 ##Human Activity Recognition Using Smartphones Dataset
 Experiments were carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz were captured.
 The experiments were video-recorded to label the data manually.
 The obtained dataset was randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 This repository contains a code book (CodeBook.md) that describes the variables, the data, and the transformations that I performed to clean up the data.
+The code book updates and modifies the original readme.txt and features_info.txt that were given with the data for this project.

 ##Analysis